US Issues New AI Export Rule Targeting CCP Threat

 The CCP threat has led the U.S. government to take several measures, including export restrictions, to limit the regime’s access to advanced technology.

-Previously, American companies were required to obtain licenses before shipping these advanced technologies to firms in India and China.
+Previously, U.S. companies were required to obtain licenses before shipping these advanced technologies to firms in India and China.

-Data centers will have to disclose the following: current and potential customers; business ties with any entity blacklisted by the Commerce and State Departments, Treasury, or Pentagon; and security and risk plan, including policies governing employee access.
+Data centers will have to disclose current and potential customers; business ties with any entity blacklisted by the Commerce, State, or Treasury departments or the Pentagon; and security and risk plans, including policies governing employee access.

 The Bureau of Industry and Security may also require assurances from the government of the country in which the data center operates to conduct on-site reviews, require security commitments, and set reporting requirements.